Sensitivity of Standard Model Vacuum Stability to Enhanced Scalar Couplings: A Coupling Scan and its Implications for Radiatively Broken Electroweak Symmetry: Renormalization Group Analysis

-where $\beta_\lambda^{(2)}$ and $\beta_\lambda^{(3)}$ denote two-loop and three-loop contributions given explicitly in Ref.~\cite{Buttazzo2013}.
-The crucial feature is the positive $12\lambda^2$ term providing self-reinforcing feedback.
-Under enhancement $\lambda \to k\lambda$, this scales as $12k^2\lambda^2$, while the negative $-3y_t^4$ contribution from the top Yukawa remains fixed, creating threshold behavior.
+supplemented by the two- and three-loop contributions $\beta_\lambda^{(2)}$ and $\beta_\lambda^{(3)}$ given explicitly in Ref.~\cite{Buttazzo2013}.
+The crucial competition in Eq.~(\ref{eq:beta}) is between the positive $12\lambda^2$ term (self-reinforcing scalar feedback) and the negative $-3y_t^4$ term (destabilizing top Yukawa contribution).
+Under the enhancement $\lambda \to k\lambda$, the scalar term scales as $12k^2\lambda^2$, while the Yukawa term $-3y_t^4$ is unchanged at the initial scale since the enhancement applies only to $\lambda$, not to $y_t$.
+This asymmetry creates the threshold behavior at $k_{\rm crit}$.